 CUNY-IIE is a NYSED funded project that unifies educators, researchers, families and local leaders to learn about, from, and with immigrant communities, to act in ways that center our shared humanity regardless of legal status, and advocate for equitable policies and opportunities.

 These modules take a strengths-based perspective (Gándara, 2018) of the resilience, multilingualism, and multiculturalism of immigrant students that prime them for 21st century learning.
 Whatever your area of certification, grade level, or position, you have the power and opportunity to educate yourself, your colleagues, and your students about current immigration issues.
-These issues impact the freedoms, fears, hopes, and futures of our students and families, and ultimately, of our nation.
+These issues impact the freedoms, fears, hopes, and futures of our students and families in the U.S. and beyond.

 Registration for this course is now closed.